 Many of the section’s influential early essays about international events and policy issues have been archived and are freely available online.
 This includes the Essays in International Economics, the Princeton Studies in International Economics, and the Special Papers in International Economics.

 The section awards the annual Avinash K. Dixit Prize in International Economics to one or more third-year Princeton graduate students who have excelled in their early studies of international trade or international macroeconomics.
-Winners in 2020 were Juan Manuel Castro Vincenzi and Benny Kleinman.
+Winners in 2021 were Haonan Zhou and Hugo Lhuillier.

 The Kenen Fellowship provides an opportunity for those on leave from full-time positions at a university or research organization to spend a year at Princeton.View All